GTN-Quebec/lom2mlr/docs/installing.rst

 :file:``requirements.txt``.
 On a posix platform with pip_, it is possible to satisfy the prerequisites with
 ``pip install --egg "scons>=2.4";pip install -r requirements.txt``.
-However, some requirements may be demanding.
+However, some requirements may be demanding (check for pipegg_).
 On a linux platform, you might need to install development tools and ``xmllib2-devel``, ``xmllint2-devel`` beforehand.
 On a MacOS platform, you would need development tools, either through XCode_ or standalone.
 (Availale here_ for versions of OS X older than 10.8.)